What is F Scale?

-The Gauge 3 Models
+The Gauge 3 Galleries

 Links

 As one might expect, commercially available Gauge 3 freight cars are very few and far between (save for a handful offered by Magnus in Germany).
 But this has not daunted the enterprising Mr. Bogs.
-Shown below is a sampling of his scratchbuilt Gauge 3 freight cars, constructed from urethane castings based upon his own styrene patterns.
+Shown below is a sampling of his scratchbuilt Gauge 3 freight cars, most constructed from urethane castings based upon his own styrene patterns.
 Barry also operates four Gauge 3 freight cars which I had a hand in building (see my Gauge 3 Models page).
 In case you missed it, Barry's scratchbuilt standard gauge locomotives may be seen here.
-For pics of his layout and his stable of D&RGW narrow gauge locomotives, please see the Colorado & Western site maintained by another 1:22.5 scale indoor modeler with both Gauge 1 and Gauge 3 trackage, Frolin Marek.
+You will find the diesel interlopers here.
+For pics of his layout and his stable of D&RGW narrow gauge locomotives, please see the Colorado & Western site maintained by Frolin Marek, another 1:22.5 scale indoor modeler with both Gauge 1 and Gauge 3 trackage.
+Barry may be contacted at blbogs@yahoo.com

-Standard Gauge Idler Cars (2004)
+Standard Gauge Idler Cars

 Whereas other railroads with dual gauge trackage made use of locomotives with either multiple pilot mounted knuckle couplers or a single coupler which could be offset to one side (the East Broad Top and the Tweetsie, respectively, come to mind here), the Denver & Rio Grande Western also constructed a series of standard gauge idler cars for the sole purpose of coupling rolling stock of two different track gauges to one another for operation on dual gauge track, either for switching chores in a dual gauge yard, or as was done between Antonito and Alamosa, for operation in a train of mixed gauge equipment!
 These peculiar standard gauge cars, which in operation carried no freight, should be distinguished from a variety of narrow gauge "idler" flat car used by the D&RGW during the 1950s era Colorado gas well boom, the latter cars having acted as "spacers" between narrow gauge gondolas which actually bore the weight of oversize lengths of pipe.